AaronGS1999/Drosophila_Tensorflow/README.md

   <img src="https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/main/images/processed_8.png" | width=800 >
 </p>

-As you can see, the model is not so badly adapted to other conditions, even to drawings, but it will always work better for the type of photos with which it has been trained.
+As you can see, the model is not so badly adapted to other conditions, even to drawings, but it will always work better for the type of photos with which it was trained.

 ---